pgorman/dangerjaunt/dangerjaunt.md

 From within the jar, the magic-user can grasp out to possess the body of any creature within 120 feet that fails its saving throw.
 The caster's soul retreats to the jar whenever it desires or if the possessed body dies.

-While inside the magic jar, the caster can survive destruction of his original body, but destruction of the jar dooms the soul to oblivion.
+While inside the magic jar, the caster survives destruction of his original body, but destruction of the jar dooms the soul to oblivion.

 The spell ends when the magic-user returns from the jar to his own body.